graphsense/graphsense-tagpacks/README.md

 # GraphSense TagPacks

 A TagPack is a collection of cryptocurrency attribution tags with associated provenance and categorization metadata.
-This repository defines a common stucture for TagPacks, provices the Git infrastructure for collaboratively collecting TagPacks with detailed provenance information, and the necessary scripts for ingesting TagPacks into GraphSense for further processing.
+This repository defines a common structure for TagPacks, provides the Git infrastructure for collaboratively collecting TagPacks with detailed provenance information, and the necessary scripts for ingesting TagPacks into GraphSense for further processing.

 ## What is an attribution tag?

 An attribution tag is any form of context information that can be attributed to a cryptocurrency address.
-The following example attributes a Bitcoin address to the Internet Archive, which is, according to [this source](https://archive.org/donate/cryptocurrency/), the holder of that address:
+The following example attributes a Bitcoin address to the Internet Archive, which is, according to
+[this source](https://archive.org/donate/cryptocurrency/), the holder of that
+address:

     label: Internet Archive
     address: 1Archive1n2C579dMsAu3iC6tWzuQJz8dN